Korni22/ownDNS/README.md

 An open-source alternative to DynDNS.

 # Installation
-Rename `config-template.sh` to `config.sh` and fill in your data.
+Rename `config-template.sh` to `config.sh` and fill in your data (or run `setup-config.sh`).
 Then copy the scripts to any Unix-machine (even your router) and let it run at specific intervals (I'd recommend 1 min).

 ## Config
 All configuration lies in `config.sh`.
 Read registrar-specific config at your [registrar](#supported-registrars).